-When a charged battery is in the computer and the computer is not plugged into external power, the computer runs on battery power.
-If the computer has a charged battery installed and the AC adapter is disconnected from the computer, the computer automatically switches to battery power and the display brightness decreases to conserve battery life.
+When a charged battery is in the computer and the computer is not plugged into external power, the computer runs on battery power and the display brightness decreases to conserve battery life.
 The battery in the computer slowly discharges when the computer is off and unplugged from external power.